Measurement of the Higgs boson production rate in association with top quarks in final states with electrons, muons, and hadronically decaying tau leptons at $\sqrt{s} =$ 13 TeV: Event classification, signal extraction, and analysis strategy

 The chosen discriminating observables are the outputs of machine-learning algorithms that are trained using simulated samples of $\ttH$ and $\tH$ signal events as well as $\ttW$, $\ttZ$, $\ttbar$+jets, and diboson background samples.
 For the purpose of separating the $\ttH$ and $\tH$ signals from backgrounds, the $\twoLeptonssZeroTau$, $\threeLeptonZeroTau$, and $\twoLeptonssOneTau$ channels employ ANNs, which allows to discriminate among the two signals and background simultaneously, while the other channels use BDTs.

 The observables used as input to the ANNs and BDTs are outlined in Table~\ref{tab:vblesinputmba}.
 These are chosen to maximize the discrimination power of the discriminators, with the objective of maximizing the expected sensitivity of the analysis.
 The optimization is performed separately for each of the ten analysis channels.
 Typical observables used are: the number of leptons, $\tauh$, and jets that are reconstructed in the event, where electrons and muons, as well as forward jets, central jets, and jets passing the loose and the tight $\Pbottom$ tagging criteria are counted separately; the 3-momentum of leptons, $\tauh$, and jets; the magnitude of the missing transverse momentum, quantified by the linear discriminant $\metLD$; the angular separation between leptons, $\tauh$, and jets; the average $\Delta R$ separation between pairs of jets; the sum of charges for different combinations of leptons and $\tauh$; observables related to the reconstruction of specific top quark and Higgs boson decay modes; as well as a few other observables that provide discrimination between the $\ttH$ and $\tH$ signals.
+A boolean variable that indicates whether the event has an SFOS lepton pair passing looser isolation criteria is included in regions with at least three leptons in the final state.

 Input variables are included related to the reconstruction of specific top quark and Higgs boson decay modes comprise the transverse mass of a given lepton, $\mT = \allowbreak\sqrt{\smash[b]{2 \pt^{\Plepton} \ptmiss \left( 1 - \cos\Delta\phi \right)}}$, where $\Delta\phi$ refers to the angle in the transverse plane between the lepton momentum and the $\vecMET$ vector; the invariant masses of different combinations of leptons and $\tauh$; and the invariant mass of the pair of jets with the highest and second-highest values of the $\Pbottom$ tagging discriminant.
 These observables are complemented by the outputs of MVA-based algorithms, documented in Ref.~\cite{Sirunyan:2018shy}, that reconstruct hadronic top quark decays and identify the jets originating from $\PHiggs \to \PW\PW \to \Plepton^{+}\Pnu_{\Plepton}\Pquark\PAQq'$ decays.